MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 windowsservercore   latest              6801d964fda5        2 weeks ago         0 B
 ```

+> If Docker Pull fails, ensure that the latest cumulative updates have been applied to the container host.
+The TP5 update can be found at [KB3157663]( https://support.microsoft.com/en-us/kb/3157663).

 ### Docker Push

 Container images can also be uploaded to Docker Hub or a Docker Trusted Registry.
 Once uploaded these images can be downloaded and re-used across different Windows container environments.